masolimano/maneage/README.md

 If you use GNU Make, you also have the whole GNU Make manual on the command-line with the following command (you can come out of the "Info" environment by pressing `q`).
-If you don't know Info, we strongly recommend running `$ info info` anywhere on your command-line to learn it easily in less than an hour.
-Info greatly simplifies your access (without taking your hands off the keyboard!) to many manuals that are installed on your system, allowing you to be more efficient.

 ```shell
   $ info make
 ```

-If you use the Emacs text editor, you will find the Info version of the Make manual there also.
+If you aren't familiar with the Info documentation format, we strongly recommend running `$ info info` and reading along.
+In less than an hour, you will become highly proficient in it (it is very simple and has a great manual for itself).
+Info greatly simplifies your access (without taking your hands off the keyboard!) to many manuals that are installed on your system, allowing you to be much more efficient as you work.
+If you use the GNU Emacs text editor (or any of its variants), you also have access to all Info manuals while you are writing your projects (again, without taking your hands off the keyboard!).